Access4all/adg/pages/setup/helper-tools/README.md

 ---
 navigation_title: "Helper tools"
 position: 4
-card_text: "In this chapter, you will find a collection of our favourite helper tools"
+card_text: "In this chapter, you will find a collection of our favourite helper tools."
 ---

 # Accessibility helper tools